A-acuto/RLYawningTitan/README.md

 - [check_network_statistics.py](https://github.com/A-acuto/RLYawningTitan/blob/main/check_network_statistics.py) : code to check the general network statistics like clustering;
 - [show_agents_deployment_varying_hyperpars.py](https://github.com/A-acuto/RLYawningTitan/blob/main/show_agents_deployment_varying_hyperpars.py) : code to plot the RL algorithms mean scores while changing the hyper-parameters;
-- [show_summary_plot_extensions.py](https://github.com/A-acuto/RLYawningTitan/blob/main/show_summary_plot_extensions.py) : code to plot in a single summary figure the mean performances of the various agents while modifying the network with nodes compromised or isolated, performances against a weaker or stronger red agent and on network with fewer of more edges per note.
+- [show_summary_plot_extensions.py](https://github.com/A-acuto/RLYawningTitan/blob/main/show_summary_plot_extensions.py) : code to plot in a single summary figure the mean performances of the various agents while modifying the network with nodes compromised or isolated, performances against a weaker or stronger red agent and on network with fewer of more edges per node.
+- [show_deployment_performances.py](https://github.com/A-acuto/RLYawningTitan/blob/main/show_deployment_perfomances.py) : code to plot the results from the deployment on realistic networks and compare the results with the scores obtained by a random agent and the same trained RL on the synthetic networks used for training.
+- [RL_plottings.py](https://github.com/A-acuto/RLYawningTitan/blob/main/RL_plottings.py) : code containing the plotting routines used to generate the plots on the project.
+- [RL_utils.py](https://github.com/A-acuto/RLYawningTitan/blob/main/RL_utils.py) : code containing some ad-hoc functions used in the project for data management and handling.
+-
 Directories:
 - Networks: directory containing the examples networks to run the codes present in the repository;
 - logs_dir: directory containing the trained models, information about the training performances;